• Skip to main content

 How to Create a Life Purpose Statement

-Purpose statements aren’t only for the benefit of companies, churches, schools, and other organizations.
+Purpose statements aren’t just for organizations.
 They’re not only for CEOs or successful business owners.
 They can be used for the benefit of anyone — including you.
 Why write a purpose statement?
-Writing one personalized to your life might sound a bit silly.
-Furthermore, it may seem tedious to summarize your life goals … [Read more...] about How to Create a Life Purpose Statement
+It may sound a bit silly or tedious, but the benefits you gain will prove otherwise.
+It can be easy to just get through each day without thinking about what matters most to you, … [Read more...] about How to Create a Life Purpose Statement

 Self-Care for Pregnancy During College